jasonsiders/apex-database-layer/wiki/Mocking-SOQL-Queries.md

 Both approaches have their own set of benefits and drawbacks:

 - `MockSoql.setGlobalMock`: (recommended) Allows you to define mocks without exposing queries as top-level class variables, but they are less flexible.
-If you encounter more than one query, you will likely need to use the `MockSoql.ConditionalLogic` interface to handle each query seprately, instead of injecting a static list of results to be returned.
+If you encounter more than one query, you will likely need to use the `MockSoql.Simulator` interface to handle each query seprately, instead of injecting a static list of results to be returned.
-- `setMock`: Gives the flexibility of defining per-query results to be returned, without using a `MockSoql.ConditionalLogic` implementation.
+- `setMock`: Gives the flexibility of defining per-query results to be returned, without using a `MockSoql.Simulator` implementation.
 In practice, this means all `Soql` queries in your production code must be exposed as top-level class variables, which can be less than ideal for a number of reasons.

-We generally recommend the first approach, as it allows Soql queries to be properly encapsulated, while the `MockSoql.ConditionalLogic` interface offers the flexibility needed to handle even the most complex of test scenarios.
+We generally recommend the first approach, as it allows Soql queries to be properly encapsulated, while the `MockSoql.Simulator` interface offers the flexibility needed to handle even the most complex of test scenarios.

 ```apex
 DatabaseLayer.useMocks();